 Please note delivery of your equipment should be within 10 working days of you calling and providing confirmation of your funding body approval.

 Also, please be aware that many students may be arranging this at the same time as you and you may experience some delays.
 Or you may find that you are unable to have your preferred delivery or training date/time, if you wait until the last minute.

-If you have any questions about the organisations who supply Disabled Students Allowances (DSA) funded equipment, please see the full list of equipment suppliers.
+If you have any questions about the organisations who supply Disabled Students Allowances (DSA) funded equipment, please contact your funding body.